Buying Plywood — Avoid Costly Mistakes | SplicePly

 • Moisture resistance

-Non-certified plywood may lack consistency and reliability.
+Non-certified products may lack consistency and reliability.

 Why Certification Matters